-3.4.3 DISABILITY COORDINATION AND SUPPORT
+DISABILITY COORDINATION AND SUPPORT

 There is a serious lack of reliable and relevant information on the nature of and prevalence of disability in South Africa.
 Historically this has been due to a number of reasons such as failure to mainstream disability into government statistical processes, the use of divergent survey methodologies, negative attitudes towards persons with disabilities, poor infrastructure and violence in underdeveloped areas which impedes data collection and divers definitions of disability.
 The universal access for people with disabilities is the ultimate goal of the disability movement and this will be attained with the braking of barriers which includes the removal of all cultural, physical social and other barriers that prevent people with disabilities from entering, using or benefiting from the various systems of society that are available to other citizens.
-Areas identified which need to be accessible to people with disabilities amongst others are: access to sufficient activities, access to housing, access to community and other buildings, access to education, access to facilities, job opportunities, language, parking services, transport and other social groups; this has been a challenge in ensuring that the necessary support is given to people with disabilities.
-A lot of work still needs to be done to ensure that as we strive for a better life for all, people with disabilities are not excluded and that all programs that are implemented within the municipality should prioritise the needs and conditions of people with disabilities and ensuring that employment opportunities are created for them.
+Areas identified which need to be accessible to people with disabilities amongst others are: access to sufficient activities, access to housing, access to community and other buildings, access to education, access to facilities, job opportunities, language, parking services, transport and other social groups; this has been a challenge in ensuring that the necessary support is given to people with disabilities are not excluded and that all programs that are implemented within the municipality should prioritise the needs and conditions of people with disabilities and ensuring that employment opportunities are created for them.
 The national policy states that 2% of the staff at all institutions and sectors should be people with disabilities and it has been increased to 7% and all efforts ha to be made to reach that target.

 Furthermore people with disabilities are still confronted with challenges regarding their participation in economic activities however some strides have been made in terms of legislation to address the matter but not much has been done.
 The municipality never had a dedicated official that is working on issues of disability and a dedicated disability desk as we only have one official that deals with variety of transversal issues and that has been a challenge in fully implementing and mainstreaming disability issues within the institution and other external institutions within the municipal boundaries.
 The local disability forum is in place and functional with the assistance of DSD and support from GSDM.
 The forum promotes coordination of services, organising structures of people with disabilities within the municipality however the support given to the forum is not sufficient to maximize the participation of people with disabilities in all social platforms.